 Klimov utilizes Florya's sensory deprivation with a twisted soundscape that indoctrinates us into Florya's pain and panic via a claustrophobic sonic space that increases our sense of being badly wounded.
 The next morning, Florya and Glasha frolic in the rain in a brief reverie where they momentarily forget the impending danger that awaits them.
 Under the muted sounds of sped up radio music, Glasha does an impromptu Charleston-styled flapper dance atop Florya's rain-soaked suitcase.

-There's a dreamlike quality to the couple's short-lived musical respite before an outlandish pelican-type bird conveys an unnerving omen of unexplained incidents to follow.
+There's a dreamlike quality to the couple's short-lived musical respite before an out-of-place crane conveys an unnerving omen of unexplained incidents to follow.
 Wild animal life will play an important part of the image system filigree that Klimov uses to regularly connect the story to its ecological foundation in the rugged landscape of war-torn Belarus.

 Klimov is commanding in his willingness to create abstract visual motifs, as when Florya returns to his mother's house with Glasha as his partner.
 He peers at his reflection down in a well while looking for his family.
 We view Florya through the back end of an organic cinematic telescope through which he sees himself.
 His sense of personal recognition is all but lost.
 Florya doesn't see the mangled bloody bodies of his family and neighbors piled high against the backside of what was once his family's home.
 Glasha looks back and views the carnage as they walk away from the area but refrains from alerting Florya to the horror behind them for fear of his potential reaction.